gas-backend-architecture

 8. Interaction With Other Skills

-- sheet-schema — defines column order and required fields
+- sheet-schema — column order + required fields

 9. Prohibited Behavior